trevorstedman/QRMote/README.md

 </script>
 ```

-Create a "client" HTML page with the following javascript, replacing 'websockethost' with the hostname of the host running your websocket server.
+Create a "client" HTML page with the following javascript, replacing 'websockethost' with the hostname of your websocket server.
 Put qrmote.js in the same directory (or put it in a known place and modify the script tag src path appropriately).

 ```html